nicmcd/addressbook/README.md

 Test framework as well as Google's cpplint syntax checker.
 The Makefile handles all of this.

+The Makefile is big and ugly.
+Even worse is that it took me way to long to write and verify.
+I'm hoping there will be a future build system that will allow me to define custom patterns that can be used to define build targets, dependencies, outputs, etc.
+The biggest problem with today's systems is that when you realize you want to add another layer to your build (e.g. adding gtest for example), it breaks your Makefile.
+I also don't want to have to learn another syntax.

 ## Environment Setup
 ```bash
 sudo apt-get install protobuf-compiler libprotobuf-dev graphviz